List of Justified characters: Ellstin Limehouse

 Ellstin Limehouse (played by Mykelti Williamson) is a butcher and the omnipresent protector of Noble's Holler, who knows everything about events in Harlan via the people who invest their money with him and has harbored abused women over the years seeking protection from their husbands, such as Raylan Givens's mother Frances and Ava Crowder.
 Introduced in season 3, his main storyline revolves around Dickie Bennett attempting to reclaim his mother's $3,000,000 that was left with Limehouse and having to deal with his right-hand man Errol's moves risking exposing the people of Noble's Holler.
 In the Season 3 finale, Quarles attempts to rob him of his money so that he can pay Theo Tonin's fee to return home to Detroit but Limehouse ends up severing Quarles' gun arm while he struggles with Raylan.
 Season 4, Ellen May and Shelby attempt to hide out in the holler from Theo and the Marshals but Limehouse takes advantage of Shelby's real identity of notorious fugitive Drew Thompson and kidnaps both Ellen May and Shelby, eventually selling Shelby to Boyd and Ava for $150,000 and releasing Ellen May before she can be bought by Ava.

-In Season 6, Ava visits him to negotiate a deal for a car so that she can leave town and offers to get her hands on Boyd's money from a bank robbery.
+In season 6, Ava visits him to negotiate a deal for a car so that she can leave town and offers to get her hands on Boyd's money from a bank robbery.
 However, she fails to get him the money as she is arrested by Raylan at a hardware store.
-Limehouse calls Boyd and informs him of Avas attempted run, causing Boyd to question and threaten her.
-Limehouse forces a reluctant Boyd to give him $100,000 for a clean slate for himself and new identities for he and Ava on the grounds that Boyd must never set foot in Harlan County again.
+Limehouse calls Boyd and informs him of Ava's attempted run, causing Boyd to question and threaten her.
+Limehouse forces a reluctant Boyd to give him $100,000 for a clean slate for himself and new identities for himself and Ava on the grounds that Boyd must never set foot in Harlan County again.
 In the series finale, Limehouse is one of the few people Raylan and the Marshals suspected helped smuggle Ava past roadblocks so that she could escape Harlan, but Limehouse had an alibi for that day because he had left Noble's the previous day.